mseyfi/mseyfi.github.io/posts/LLM/FlashAttention.md

 Here is the full tutorial, updated with a new, in-depth section on the mathematics of tiling and the online softmax.

 ***

-## A Deep Dive into FlashAttention: Fixing the Transformer's Memory Bottleneck

-While architectural changes like MoE and GQA have reshaped Transformer blocks, **FlashAttention** stands as a fundamental *implementation* breakthrough.
-It doesn't change the mathematics of attention; it radically alters *how* it's computed on the hardware to overcome a critical performance bottleneck.

-This tutorial explores the problem FlashAttention solves, its core technical innovations—including a mathematical breakdown of its algorithm—and its impact on the modern LLM landscape as of mid-2025.

-### 1. The Bottleneck: Why Standard Attention is "Memory-Bound"

-To understand FlashAttention, we must first understand the "memory wall" that standard attention hits.

-#### The GPU Memory Hierarchy
-A modern GPU has two main types of memory:
-1.  **High-Bandwidth Memory (HBM):** This is the large, main memory of the GPU (e.g., 80GB).
-It's spacious but relatively slow to access.
-2.  **SRAM (Static Random-Access Memory):** This is an extremely fast, on-chip memory available in small amounts (e.g., a few dozen megabytes).
-It's blazing fast but very limited in size.

-High performance on a GPU is achieved by maximizing work done in SRAM and minimizing data transfer to and from HBM.

-#### The Inefficient Memory Pattern of Standard Attention
-The standard attention formula, $O = \text{softmax}(\frac{QK^T}{\sqrt{d_k}})V$, is typically executed in a way that constantly accesses slow HBM.
-The primary culprit is the materialization of the huge $N \times N$ attention score matrix ($S=QK^T$).
-For a sequence of length `N=64k`, this matrix alone is over 16GB, far too large for SRAM.
-This forces the GPU to write this massive matrix to HBM and then read it back, creating a severe bottleneck where the processor waits for data instead of computing.

-### 2. The FlashAttention Solution: Kernel Fusion and Hardware Awareness

-The core idea of FlashAttention is: **never write the full $N \times N$ attention matrix to HBM.** It achieves this by fusing the separate steps of attention into a single "kernel" that intelligently uses fast SRAM.
-This is made possible by two key algorithmic breakthroughs.

-1.  **Tiling:** The large `Q`, `K`, and `V` matrices are partitioned into smaller blocks.
-The algorithm loads these blocks into the fast SRAM, performs the attention calculation on them, and accumulates the result without ever storing the full matrix.
-2.  **Online Softmax:** A numerically stable algorithm is used to compute the correct softmax "on the fly" as new blocks are processed, avoiding the need to see the entire row of scores at once.

 ### 3. The Mathematical Core of FlashAttention

 Let's dive into a simplified mathematical view of how tiling and the online softmax work together.
 The scaling factor $\frac{1}{\sqrt{d_k}}$ is omitted for clarity.